Billy Murray (singer)

-William Thomas Murray (May 25, 1877 – August 17, 1954) was one of the most popular singers in the United States in the early 20th century.
-While he received star billing in vaudeville, he was best known for his prolific work in the recording studio, making records for almost every record label of the era.
+William Thomas Murray (May 25, 1877 – August 17, 1954) was an American singer and voice actor.
+He was one of the most popular singers in the United States in the early 20th century.
+While he received star billing in Vaudeville, he was best known for his prolific work in the recording studio, making records for almost every record label of the era.
+Murray was the best-selling recording artist of the first quarter of the 20th century, selling over 300 million records during the phonograph era.

 Life and career

 Billy Murray was born in Philadelphia, Pennsylvania, to Patrick and Julia (Kelleher) Murray, immigrants from County Kerry, Ireland.
 His parents moved to Denver, Colorado, in 1882, where he grew up.
 He became fascinated with the theater and joined a traveling vaudeville troupe in 1893.
 He also performed in minstrel shows early in his career.
-In 1897 Murray made his first recordings for Peter Bacigalupi, the owner of a phonograph company in San Francisco.
-As of 2010, none of Murray's cylinder records with Bacigalupi are known to have survived.
+In 1897, Murray made his first recordings for Peter Bacigalupi, the owner of a phonograph company in San Francisco.
+As of 2025, none of Murray's cylinder records with Bacigalupi are known to have survived.
 In 1903, he started recording regularly in the New York City and New Jersey area, where major record companies in the U.S., as well as the Tin Pan Alley music industry, were concentrated.

 In 1906, he recorded the first of his popular duets with Ada Jones.
 He also performed with Aileen Stanley, the Haydn Quartet, the American Quartet (also known as the Premier Quartet), and Elsie Baker; as well as performed solo work.

 Nicknamed "The Denver Nightingale", Murray had a strong tenor voice with excellent enunciation and a conversational delivery compared with bel canto singers of the era.
 His delivery was so precise and pointed that his vocals were easy to understand and enjoy.
 This is why he was the favorite vocalist of Thomas Edison, whose impaired hearing made it difficult for him to appreciate recorded songs.

 On comic songs, Billy Murray often deliberately sang slightly flat, which he felt helped the comic effect.
 Although he often performed romantic numbers and ballads which sold well, his comedy and novelty song recordings continue to be popular with later generations of record collectors.

 Murray was a devoted baseball fan, and he is said to have played with the New York Highlanders (Yankees) in exhibition games.
-He also supposedly sometimes called in sick to record sessions in order to go to the ballpark.
+He also supposedly sometimes called in sick to record sessions to go to the ballpark.
 Murray recorded "Tessie, You Are the Only, Only, Only", which became the unofficial theme of the 1903 World Series, when the words were changed from "Tessie, you know I love you madly" to "Honus, why do you hit so badly?"